alfiosalanitri/encrypted-backup/README.md

 # encrypted-backup
-Bash script to o create an encrypted tar archive of a given directory.
+Bash script to create an encrypted tar archive of a given directory.
 Supports files and folders exclusions listed in the excluded.txt file

 ## Installation